What Is Gaslighting? How to Spot It and Stop It

 - It’s normal to override another person’s reality

 - Being challenged is unacceptable

 Gaslighting is different from simple manipulation because it’s the default mode for gaslighters who lie in an escalating fashion as they feel the effects of their behavior.
+It’s not an isolated or occasional event.
 It’s their way of life, and they do it for the sake of doing it to gain control of you and confuse you.

 Sometimes, gaslighting may become deeply internalized, shifting into the mode that can be called self-gaslighting.
 It may look like suppressing emotions and thoughts.
 It often happens when someone says something insensitive or hurts your feelings.

 In spite of the fact that you realize that your feelings were hurt, you start thinking almost instantly and impulsively that you are just too sensitive or dramatic and are making a too big deal out of it.
-You ignore that your emotions are valid and you have the right to feel and express them.
-But you can work to challenge that by affirming your emotions and your experiences and practicing self-compassion.
+You ignore that your emotions are valid, and you have the right to feel and express them.
+But you can work on challenging that by affirming your emotions and your experiences and practicing self-compassion.

 Psychologists first defined gaslighting as an interpersonal dynamic between two people, often in a romantic relationship, in which one partner manipulates the other into doubting their sense of reality.
 But since then, the term has expanded, and now, it includes other kinds of relationships.

 Gaslighting as psychological violence is actually present in many other aspects of our day-day life.
 Examples of gaslighting include abusers in romantic relationships who blame their victims for victimization, toxic parents, manipulative bosses who exploit their employees for profitability, politicians who use lies to discredit political opponents and scapegoat entire groups of people to divide the community, and companies that advertise addictive products to kids.